shloknatarajan/PubMedDownloader/README.md

 - `PMID_CACHE_FILE`: Cache filename (default: `pmid_to_pmcid.json`)

 ### Pixi Tasks

-- `update-records`: Update processing records
-- `convert-local-html`: Convert HTML files to markdown
-- `convert-local-pmids`: Convert PMIDs from file
+The project includes several predefined pixi tasks for common operations:

+- **`pixi run update-records`**: Scans the `data/markdown/` directory and updates the `data/records.csv` file with metadata from all processed articles.
+This is useful for regenerating records after manual file operations or to ensure consistency.

+- **`pixi run convert-local-html`**: Processes all HTML files in the `data/html/` directory and converts them to markdown format.
+Saves output to `data/markdown/`.
+This is ideal when you have already downloaded HTML files and want to convert them in batch.

+- **`pixi run convert-local-pmids`**: Reads PMIDs from `data/pmids.txt` (one per line) and processes them through the complete pipeline: PMID → PMCID → HTML → Markdown.
+Creates organized output in the `data/` directory structure.

 ## Error Handling